lednesday/mealtopianator/README.md

     - Use `http://localhost:3000/api/auth/callback/github` for the callback.
 - Set `NEXTAUTH_URL` to `http://localhost:3000/`.

 Install PostgreSQL (`brew install postgres`) and start it (`brew services start postgresql`).
-If you've already started PostgreSQL before, use `brew services restart postresql`.
+If you've already started PostgreSQL before, use `brew services restart postgresql`.

 Then run the development server: